Convex-Dev/payment-pointers/README.md

 ## Viability

-Following subsections inspect the viability of the project and whether a fair and sustainable business model can stem concepts outlined previously.
+The following subsections inspect the viability of the project and whether a fair and sustainable business model can stem from the concepts outlined previously.